baza-trainee/pickup-truck/README.md

 ## How to Contribute

 We deeply appreciate your support, and contributing to this noble cause is straightforward.
 You can make a donation with just one click.
-Visit our website by following [this link](https://baza-trainee.github.io/winter-vechicles-landing-page/).
+Visit our website by following [pickup-truck](https://pickup-truck.vercel.app/).

 ## Sharing and Spreading the Word